-Option 1 includes a generator, located in the Basement, to provide standby power to a range of life safety systems in the building.
-Air intake and discharge plenums with grillage at street level will provide ventilation air to satisfy the engine cooling and combustion air requirements of the unit.
+Option 1 includes a life safety generator, located in the Basement, to provide standby power to a range of life safety systems in the building.
+Air intake and discharge plenums with grillage at street level on Brock Street will provide ventilation air to satisfy the engine cooling and combustion air requirements of the unit.